Heniss/Phone-locator/README.md

 - Adjustable clap detection sensitivity using a screwdriver, allowing individual customization for each user.

 ## Additional files
 The back and side view is visualized in **‘visualization.png’** file.
-The circuit diagram for the entire project **‘circuit_diagram.pdf’**, along with the required components **‘circuit_parts.png’**, is provided.
+The circuit diagram for the entire project **‘diagram.png’**, along with the required components **‘circuit_parts.png’**, is provided.
 The necessary code for the project is included in the **'main.cpp'** file, which is pre-installed on each device.
 Visual representation of the project is in **‘video.mov’** file.

 ## Visualization